cyberark/conjur-service-broker-go/README.md

     TIP:  Use 'cf marketplace -s SERVICE' to view descriptions of individual plans of a given service.
     ```

 2.  **Create a Conjur Service Instance**

     When you are ready to use the Conjur Service Broker, you can create a Conjur
     service instance under the `community` plan in the org / space where you are
     deploying your application:

-    ```
+    ```sh
     cf create-service cyberark-conjur community conjur
     ```

     > **NOTE:** Service instances cannot be shared between spaces.
 A Conjur
-   service instance must be created in each space where apps retrieve secrets
+    > service instance must be created in each space where apps retrieve secrets
-   from Conjur.
+    > from Conjur.

     #### Organization and Space Layers

     For VMWare Tanzu Application Service (TAS) or Pivotal Cloud Foundry (PCF)
     2.0+, when the service broker is provisioned in a space, it automatically
     creates policy branches and layers for the org and space.
 [See below](#permit-org-space)
     for more information on using these org and space layers to permit access to
     secrets in Conjur.

     The policy the service broker loads to define these layers is similar to:

     ```yaml
     ---